Table of Contents

 API Custom Data

-Another alternative that is more flexible and might be useful for very specific cases would be to pass the values via API using the CustomerFields method, for more information please check here
+Another more flexible alternative that might be useful for very specific cases would be to pass the values via API using the CustomerFields method.
+For more information please check here.

 Open LiveChat with on click of a button